Fluoropolymer tubes (Teflon, FEP) are extruded from a high purity resin into long tubes. FEP has optical properties that allow UV light to penetrate.

 FEP technology and its clarity have greatly improved, which allowed for the return of this style.
 These enhancements along with better lamp technology has made this a choice for many installations.

 The primary benefit is low maintenance.
 Since the UV lamps are in the air (not in quartz sleeves submerged in the effluent) and the wastewater is contained within the FEP tubes, you do not have to remove the modules for cleaning.

 The tubes do not foul because they are non-stick and do not carry an electrical charge.
 Traditional horizontal systems use quartz sleeves that carry a charge and this causes "plating" and "staining" and necessitates a cleaning regime.
-Algae and other solids are flushed through the tubes and this allows for tube cleaning.
+Algae and other solids are flushed through the tubes.

 Change the lamps every 12,000 hours.
 Clean the tubes with the "bottle brush" when needed.

 United States - Made in America

 Copyright © 2023 UVSYSCO.com - All Rights Reserved.